elunna/nerfhack-changelog/README.md

 * Many item actions are now forbidden if you have both hands welded.
 * If you (or a monster) are stuck in a pit, the range of wand zaps and thrown items is limited to the  squares adjacent to the pit.
 * Engraving Elbereth no longer exercises wisdom (from NetHack Fourk).
+* Hallucination affects all item descriptions and appearances in and outside of your inventory (SLASHEM)

 ### Slow Luck timeouts (modified)